nikolicsmilan/electricity/README.md

 │   │   ├── Home/ // Main page component and its sub-components <br>
 │   │   │   ├── Home.tsx // Main component for the Home page <br>
 │   │   │   └── components/ // Sub-components of the main page component <br>
+│   │   |   └── HomeHero.tsx // Hero section component for the Home page <br>
 │   ├── firebase/ // Firebase-related files <br>
 │   ├── App.tsx // Main component of the application <br>
 │   ├── App.css // CSS file for the main component <br>